Skip to content

 Advertising strategies

-Advertising is another example of a use case for knowledge graph visualizations.
-These use of knowledge graphs visualizations give a 360-degree view of the interactions a customer has – for example - with the company's product.
+Advertising is another use case for knowledge graph visualizations.
+These visualizations give a 360-degree view of a customer's interactions with a company's product.

-Many companies are, in fact, able to collect a variety of data and examine it.
-For example, customer touchpoints, products they liked or rated, participation in loyalty programs or promotions.
+Many companies are, in fact, able to collect and examine a variety of data, such as customer touchpoints, products they liked or rated, and participation in loyalty programs or promotions.

 customer journey map graph